truenas/documentation/content/SCALE/SCALEUIReference/Credentials/LocalUsersScreensScale.md

 {{< toc >}}

 The **Credentials > Users** screen displays a list of user accounts added to the system.
-By default built-in users except for **root** are hidden until you make them visible.
+By default, built-in users except for **root** are hidden until you make them visible.

 ![LocalUsersSCALE](/images/SCALE/22.02/LocalUsersSCALE.png "Local User non-Built-in Accounts")